kiran94/dgraphpandas/README.md

 These options can be placed on the root of the config or passed as `kwargs` directly.

 - `add_dgraph_type_records`
-    - DGraph has a special field called `dgraph.type`, this can be used to query via the `type()` function.
-If `add_dgraph_type_records` is enabled, then we add `dgraph.type` fields to the current frame.
+    - DGraph has a special predicate called [`dgraph.type`](https://dgraph.io/docs/query-language/type-system/#setting-the-type-of-a-node), this can be used to query via the `type()` function.
+If `add_dgraph_type_records` is enabled, then we add `dgraph.type` fields to the current export.
 - `strip_id_from_edge_names`
     - Its common for a data set to have a reference to another 'table' using `_id` convention
+    - You may not want the `_id` in your predicate name so this options strips it away
-    - For example if you had a Student & School then the student might more sense to have (Student) - school -> (School) rather then having an `_id` in the predicate.
+    - For example if you had a Student & School then the student might more sense to have `(Student) - school -> (School)` rather then `(Student) - school_id -> (School)`.
 - `drop_na_intrinsic_objects`
     - Automatically drop intrinsic records where the object is NA.
-In a relational model, you might have a column with a null entry however in a graph model you may want to omit the attribute altogether
+In a relational model, you might have a column with a `null` entry however in a graph model you may want to omit the attribute altogether.
 - `drop_na_edge_objects`
-    - Same as `drop_na_intrinsic_objects` but for edges
+    - Same as `drop_na_intrinsic_objects` but for edges.
 - `key_separator`
     - Separator used to combine key fields.
-For example if the key separator was `_` and we were operating on an intrinsic attribute for a customer with id 1 then the `xid` would be `customer_1`
+For example if the key separator was `_` and we were operating on an intrinsic attribute for a customer with id 1 then the `xid` would be `customer_1` but if our seperator was `$` then it would be `customer$1`.
 - `illegal_characters`
     - Characters to strip from intrinsic and edge subjects. if the unique identifier has a character not supported by RDF/DGraph then strip them away or they will not be accepted by live loading.
 - `illegal_characters_intrinsic_object`